Best Online Savings Accounts Comparison Updated March, 2010

 Depositing and Withdrawing Money

 When you deposit money in an online savings account, you must do so wirelessly.
-There is no ATM to go to to deposit your paycheck and no teller window to go to where you can hand over cash.
-This means you either must send in a traditional paper check, or use a completely wireless method of transferring money.
+There is no ATM to go to deposit your paycheck and no teller window to go to where you can hand over cash.
+This means you either must send in a traditional paper check or use a completely wireless method of transferring money.

 ACH transfers or wire transfers are the most popular way to fund online savings accounts.
 You can initiate a transfer from the online savings institution or from your own local bank.
 If you initiate a transfer of money from the online savings account website, you give the online account access to your local bank account.
 The online account then transfers the money from your traditional bank account into their account.
 The withdraw will show up as a withdrawal on your bank statement.
 In many cases, no fees are charged for this.
 You can also initiate the money transfer from your bank to your online account, setting it up as a bank-to-bank transfer.
-In some cases, there are fees associated with this, so ensure you check your local bank’s rules regarding transferring money wirelessly online.
+In some cases, there are fees associated with this, so ensure you check your local bank’s rules regarding transferring money electronically online.

 Withdrawing money works in much the same way.
 Your online savings account will either allow you to transfer money from the account to your regular bank, or they will send you a check for the amount of money you want to take out.
 Again, there may or may not be a fee charged for these services, so check the rules with your online savings account.

-As a savings account, you do not have “check writing” privileges from your online savings account.
+Like a savings account, you do not have “check writing” privileges from your online savings account.
 This means you cannot usually make bill payments directly from your online savings account.
-In most cases, you cannot make payments directly from any savings accounts, since the purpose is to save the money and not spend it, so in this regard there is little difference between your online savings account and a standard savings account.
+In most cases, you cannot make payments directly from any savings accounts, since the purpose is to save the money and not spend it, so in this regard, there is little difference between your online savings account and a standard savings account.

 Customer Service Options & Banking Interface